February 7, 2023

 Incentives

-Gasoline, electricity, and maintenance costs naturally change over time, so we incorporated the following assumptions.
+Gasoline, electricity, and maintenance costs change over time, so the analysis incorporates the following projections:

-Discount Rate: A 5% discount rate is applied to estimate the net present value of future costs.
+• Discount rate: 5%, applied to estimate the net present value of future costs